0cjs/sedoc/8bit/msx/emulation.md

 ### Common Hardware

 The names given below for common hardware are the openMSX names (as passed to `-machine` and `-ext` parameters) except where specified otherwise.
+Even for extensions, openMSX wants the ROM files in `share/systemroms/`, not `share/extensions/`.
+Options that use these extensions, such as `-diska` must come _after_ the `-ext` option on the command line.

-Suggested MSX2 machines:
+Common MSX2 machines (all have built-in 720K FDD):
 - [`Sony_HB-F1XD`][f1xd]
   - ROM: `hb-f1xd_*.rom`.
 - [`Panasonic_FS-A1F`][fs-a1f]